Logiqx/gps-wizard/docs/accuracy/apple.md

 Apple [specification](https://support.apple.com/kb/SP746?locale=en_GB) says it supports GPS and GLONASS

-Suspect Qualcomm MDM9635M which was used in the iPhone 6s and iPhone 6s (Sep 2015) and series 3 watch (Sep 2017).
+Suspect Qualcomm MDM9635M which was used in the iPhone 6s and iPhone 6s Plus (Sep 2015) and series 3 watch (Sep 2017).